An Update On The Rare Earths Sector And Some Promising Rare Earths Stocks To Consider

 Others

-- Rainbow Rare Earths [LON:RBW] own the Gakara Project in Burundi East Africa, which is the highest grade rare earths 'producer' in the world with in-situ grades in the range of 47-67% Total Rare Earth Oxide (TREO).
+- Rainbow Rare Earths [LON:RBW] owns the Gakara Project in Burundi, East Africa, which is the highest grade rare earths 'producer' in the world with in-situ grades in the range of 47-67% total rare earth oxides.

-- Steenkampskraal Monazite Mine [SMM] own the Steenkampskraal Mine in South Africa.
-It has the highest grade Rare Earth deposit in the world.
-It has a resource of about 605,000 tons at an average grade of 14.4% Total Rare Earth Oxide (TREO) for a total of 86,900 tons contained TREO.
+- Steenkampskraal Monazite Mine [SMM] owns the Steenkampskraal Mine in South Africa.
+It has the highest grade rare earth deposit in the world.
+It has a resource of about 605,000 tons at an average grade of 14.4% total rare earth oxides for a total of 86,900 tons contained TREO.

-- Energy Fuels (UUUU) is a US uranium miner, however they recently announced that they had been approached by several entities including the US Government to process certain uranium bearing rare earth elements at the White Mesa Mill.
-Energy Fuels state:“We can play a significant part in bringing rare earth element production back to the United States.”
+- Energy Fuels (UUUU) is a US uranium miner; however, its recently announced that it had been approached by several entities including the US Government to process certain uranium bearing rare earth elements at the White Mesa Mill.
+Energy Fuels state:

+We can play a significant part in bringing rare earth element production back to the United States."

 Risks

 - Rare earth prices may fall.
-China has a history of manipulation of the rare earth market due to their dominant role in the supply chain.
+China has a history of manipulation of the rare earth market due to its dominant role in the supply chain.
 China sometimes keeps prices artificially low, making it difficult for projects outside of China to be viable.
 This happened previously to the US at Mountain Pass (Molycorp collapse in 2015).
 New supply could oversupply the market, noting Japan has significant rare earths.
-Mines will no by-product credits can struggle.
+Mines with no by-product credits can struggle.

-- Rare earths are not in fact rare; however because of their geochemical properties it is difficult to find them in sufficient concentrations where they can be profitably mined and processed.
+- Rare earths are not, in fact rare; however, because of their geochemical properties, it is difficult to find them in sufficient concentrations where they can be profitably mined and processed.

 - Technology change - Electric vehicle manufacturers may opt for cheaper lower performance induction electric motors, not requiring the valuable magnet rare earths (NdPr).
 Rare earths will still be needed for numerous other products, especially electronics.